postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 !!!

 One of the hardest parts of machine learning is gathering the data from disparate sources and turning it into features like this.
-There are often teams of data engineers involved maintain endless pipelines from one feature store or data warehouse and then back again.
+There are often teams of data engineers involved in maintaining endless pipelines from one feature store or data warehouse and then back again.
 We don't need that complexity in PostgresML and can just insert the ML features directly into the database.

-I've made up 4 example searches, across our 3 documents, and recorded the `ts_rank` for the title and body, and whether the user clicked on the result.
+I've made up 4 example searches, across our 3 documents, and recorded the `ts_rank` for the **title** and **body**, and whether the user **clicked** on the result.
 I've cherry-picked some intuitive results, where the user always clicked on the top ranked document, that has the highest combined title and body ranks.
 We'll insert this data into our new table.

 !!! generic